Helen-sew/Certified_Data_Analytic_FinalProject/README.md

 based on those features.
 While the report provides a brief product analysis by product name, further research is needed to better understand the specific product preferences of each customer cluster.

+In this report the datasets described below were examined using data analytics tools including: codes written in Python language, MS Excel and Power BI software.